Amazon drops additional $1 million-plus into Seattle City Council races, with ballots out this week

 Ballots for the Nov.
 5 elections are being mailed to voters this week, with all seven of the council’s district seats up for grabs.

-“We are contributing to this election because we care deeply about the future of Seattle,” Amazon spokesman Aaron Toso said Tuesday in an emailed statement.
+“We are contributing to this election because we care deeply about the future of Seattle,” Amazon spokesman Aaron Toso said Tuesday in a statement.
 “We believe it is critical that our hometown has a city council that is focused on pragmatic solutions to our shared challenges in transportation, homelessness, climate change and public safety.”

 The Chamber has spent more than $868,000 in an attempt to revamp a council that in recent years has adopted a series of labor laws and business regulations, including a $15 minimum wage and workplace scheduling rules.